 If you’ve used acrylics like Jo Sonja’s and other similar paints typically used in folk art, the consistency of the Golden Fluid acrylics is very similar; as the name suggests, they are runny, so you can’t use them for impasto applications or get really textured brush strokes in them.
 It doesn’t take much water to thin them down to an inky consistency, so if you primarily like using acrylics for watercolour-esque (ie. transparent) applications, fluid acrylics would be a better choice than the more buttery acrylics found in tubes.

 In terms of price, Golden Fluid Acrylics are pretty dear compared to other fluid acrylics (not surprising as Golden seem to be quite expensive in general).
-They’re a bit more expensive than the Atelier Flow acrylics and a lot more expensive than Jo Sonja’s acrylics, with 30ml bottles ranging from about $9-15.
+They’re a lot more expensive than both the Atelier Free Flow acrylics and the Jo Sonja’s acrylics, with 30ml bottles ranging from about $9-15.
 In terms of pigment concentration, they don’t seem to be significantly better than other fluid acrylics, which makes me think the higher price probably isn’t worth it (I haven’t tried their Open or Heavy Body acrylics so maybe those are better compared to other paints in their class).